 Measure tools are located on the Map tab and are available for both maps and scenes.
 Upon interacting with the viewer, the results appear in a small window overlaid on the map.
 You can measure any number of segments in a sequence—each click represents a new starting point from which the next distance is measured.
 The first click in the view begins a line segment, and the next click ends that segment and begins another.
 Double-click to finish measuring.
 You can copy and paste the results to use in other applications.
 Anytime you need to change your perspective while measuring, press the C key to temporarily navigate.
 Release the C key to continue measuring.

 Measure on the map

 - Choose a measuring tool and click the map to begin measuring.
-The measure window appears in the upper left of the view.
+The measure overlay window appears in the upper left of the view.
 In 2D, line feedback color is a dashed blue and white line, in 3D it is a dashed orange and white line.